skiffos/SkiffOS/README.md

  - `SKIFF_NO_INTERACTIVE`: Auto-confirm all interactive prompts

-Example: Odroid XU4
+Example: Raspberry Pi 3
 ==================

-As an example, here's how to build SkiffOS for the ODROID XU4.
+As an example, here's how to build SkiffOS for the Pi 3.

 Set the config setting `SKIFF_CONFIG` and the workspace `SKIFF_WORKSPACE` and kick off the build:

 ```
 export SKIFF_WORKSPACE=tutorial
-SKIFF_CONFIG=odroid/xu4,skiff/core make compile
+SKIFF_CONFIG=pi/3,skiff/core make compile
 ```

 You have to set `SKIFF_WORKSPACE` always, as this tells Skiff which workspace to use.
 However, Skiff will remember which config chain you used for the workspace, so you don't need to set it multiple times.

 Next, type `make` to see the list of commands.
 Let's format the SD card at `/dev/sdb` for Skiff.
+You may need to run these commands in `sudo bash`.

 ```
-ODROID_SD=/dev/sdb make cmd/skiff/standard/format
+PI_SD=/dev/sdb make cmd/pi/3/format
 ```

 This will format your SD card after some prompts with "are you sure" type messages.
 You might need to re-plug the SD card into your computer at this point.